apache/incubator-kie-kogito-examples/process-jdbc-persistence-springboot/README.md

 Optionally and for convenience, a docker-compose setup is provided.

 ### Postgres
-Postgres [configuration file](docker-compose/postgres-compose.yml) is provided in the path [postgres-compose/](postgres-compose/), where you can just run the command from there:
+Postgres [configuration file](docker-compose/postgres-compose.yaml) is provided in the path, where you can just run the command from there:
   ```sh
   docker-compose -f postgres-compose.yaml up
   ```